Intuit (NASDAQ:INTU) Given New $425.00 Price Target at Stifel Nicolaus

-Intuit (NASDAQ:INTU) had its price objective boosted by equities researchers at Stifel Nicolaus from $400.00 to $425.00 in a report issued on Wednesday, The Fly reports.
-The firm currently has a “buy” rating on the software maker’s stock.
-Stifel Nicolaus’ target price indicates a potential upside of 6.49% from the stock’s current price.
+Intuit (NASDAQ:INTU) had its price target lifted by investment analysts at Stifel Nicolaus from $400.00 to $425.00 in a research note issued to investors on Tuesday, Benzinga reports.
+The brokerage currently has a “buy” rating on the software maker’s stock.
+Stifel Nicolaus’ target price indicates a potential upside of 6.35% from the stock’s current price.

-INTU has been the topic of several other reports.
-Wells Fargo & Company increased their price objective on Intuit from $425.00 to $440.00 and gave the company an “overweight” rating in a research note on Tuesday, January 19th.
-Piper Sandler raised their price target on Intuit from $412.00 to $418.00 and gave the company an “overweight” rating in a research note on Tuesday, December 8th.
-UBS Group raised their price target on Intuit from $375.00 to $407.00 and gave the company a “neutral” rating in a research note on Wednesday.
-Zacks Investment Research cut Intuit from a “hold” rating to a “strong sell” rating and set a $310.00 price target on the stock. in a research note on Thursday, December 10th.
-Finally, Credit Suisse Group raised their price target on Intuit from $405.00 to $460.00 and gave the company an “outperform” rating in a research note on Friday, January 15th.
-Two analysts have rated the stock with a sell rating, three have given a hold rating and sixteen have assigned a buy rating to the company.
-The company has a consensus rating of “Buy” and a consensus price target of $418.09.
+Other analysts also recently issued research reports about the stock.
+Piper Sandler increased their target price on shares of Intuit from $458.00 to $470.00 and gave the company an “overweight” rating in a report on Thursday, February 25th.
+KeyCorp increased their target price on shares of Intuit from $400.00 to $405.00 and gave the company an “overweight” rating in a report on Tuesday, February 2nd.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell increased their target price on shares of Intuit from $378.00 to $383.00 in a report on Tuesday, December 22nd.
+UBS Group increased their target price on shares of Intuit from $375.00 to $407.00 and gave the company a “neutral” rating in a report on Wednesday, February 24th.
+Finally, Barclays increased their target price on shares of Intuit from $455.00 to $480.00 and gave the company an “overweight” rating in a report on Thursday, February 25th.
+One research analyst has rated the stock with a sell rating, four have given a hold rating and sixteen have issued a buy rating to the company’s stock.
+The company presently has an average rating of “Buy” and a consensus target price of $426.05.

-In related news, CFO Michelle M. Clatterbuck sold 412 shares of the firm’s stock in a transaction dated Monday, January 4th.
-The stock was sold at an average price of $379.23, for a total transaction of $156,242.76.
-Following the transaction, the chief financial officer now owns 978 shares of the company’s stock, valued at $370,886.94.
-The transaction was disclosed in a filing with the SEC, which is accessible through this link.
-Also, EVP Kerry J. Mclean sold 4,093 shares of Intuit stock in a transaction that occurred on Tuesday, December 29th.
-The shares were sold at an average price of $378.56, for a total value of $1,549,446.08.
-In the last three months, insiders have sold 4,803 shares of company stock worth $1,818,699.
-Corporate insiders own 3.38% of the company’s stock.
+In other Intuit news, EVP Kerry J. Mclean sold 4,093 shares of the stock in a transaction dated Tuesday, December 29th.
+The shares were sold at an average price of $378.56, for a total transaction of $1,549,446.08.
+Also, EVP James Alexander Chriss sold 298 shares of the stock in a transaction dated Monday, January 4th.
+The stock was sold at an average price of $379.23, for a total transaction of $113,010.54.
+Following the transaction, the executive vice president now owns 315 shares of the company’s stock, valued at approximately $119,457.45.
+The disclosure for this sale can be found here.
+Insiders have sold 5,167 shares of company stock valued at $1,966,986 in the last quarter.
+Company insiders own 3.38% of the company’s stock.

-A number of institutional investors and hedge funds have recently made changes to their positions in the business.
-Nvwm LLC boosted its holdings in Intuit by 0.8% in the 4th quarter.
-Nvwm LLC now owns 3,220 shares of the software maker’s stock valued at $1,223,000 after purchasing an additional 26 shares in the last quarter.
-Private Capital Group LLC boosted its holdings in Intuit by 8.6% in the 4th quarter.
-Private Capital Group LLC now owns 340 shares of the software maker’s stock valued at $129,000 after purchasing an additional 27 shares in the last quarter.
-Glassman Wealth Services boosted its holdings in Intuit by 21.1% in the 4th quarter.
-Glassman Wealth Services now owns 161 shares of the software maker’s stock valued at $61,000 after purchasing an additional 28 shares in the last quarter.
-Trustcore Financial Services LLC boosted its holdings in Intuit by 10.5% in the 4th quarter.
-Trustcore Financial Services LLC now owns 304 shares of the software maker’s stock valued at $115,000 after purchasing an additional 29 shares in the last quarter.
-Finally, Bridges Investment Management Inc. boosted its holdings in Intuit by 2.2% in the 4th quarter.
-Bridges Investment Management Inc. now owns 1,352 shares of the software maker’s stock valued at $514,000 after purchasing an additional 29 shares in the last quarter.
-84.79% of the stock is currently owned by institutional investors.
+A number of large investors have recently modified their holdings of INTU.
+MUFG Americas Holdings Corp boosted its position in Intuit by 1,600.0% during the fourth quarter.
+MUFG Americas Holdings Corp now owns 68 shares of the software maker’s stock worth $26,000 after purchasing an additional 64 shares during the period.
+Clearview Wealth Advisors LLC bought a new position in shares of Intuit in the fourth quarter valued at approximately $29,000.
+Adams Wealth Management bought a new position in shares of Intuit in the third quarter valued at approximately $32,000.
+Slow Capital Inc. bought a new position in shares of Intuit in the third quarter valued at approximately $33,000.
+Finally, Concord Wealth Partners bought a new position in shares of Intuit in the fourth quarter valued at approximately $37,000.
+Hedge funds and other institutional investors own 84.79% of the company’s stock.

 About Intuit